-Age: Unknown Skin: Other, Fair-Medium Hair: Brown, Straight, Fine Eyes: Other
+Age: 18 & Under Skin: Other, Fair-Medium, Warm Hair: Brown, Straight, Fine Eyes: Other

 This a very bright and pigmented red cream blush.
 This is the most sublime winter blush that gives a rosey porcelain-doll look.
 This lasts beautifully as well and fades to a natural glow.
 You need the tiniest dab on your finger or you risk overapplying and looking like a clown.
 I only use this occassionally when I have time to blend it out, so I find this can last a whole lifetime (if there was no such thing as expiration dates!)